DeBary, Florida

 DeBary is a city in Volusia County, Florida, United States, on the eastern shore of the St. Johns River near Lake Monroe.
-According to the 2020 U.S. census, the city had a population of 20,696.
+As of the 2020 census, DeBary had a population of 22,260.
 It is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area, which was home to 553,284 people in 2019.

 History

 The Timucuan Indians once lived in the vicinity of Lake Monroe, where the domain of Chief Utina extended to just north of Lake George.
 They hunted, fished, and gathered plants and berries from the forest.
 By 1760, however, the Timucua had disappeared and been replaced by the Seminole tribe from Alabama and Georgia.
 Florida was acquired from Spain in 1821, but the Seminole Wars delayed settlement.
 In 1866, Elijah Watson of Enterprise sold land to Oliver and Amanda Arnett on the northern shore of the St. Johns River at Lake Monroe, where they built a house.